DC Universe (franchise): Untitled Blue Beetle series

 In June 2024, an animated series focused on Jaime Reyes / Blue Beetle was revealed to be in development with Warner Bros.
 Animation for the DCU.
-It was expected to build off the DCEU film Blue Beetle but tell its own story, and had the potential to lead to that film's star Xolo Maridueña starring in a DCU film if successful.
+It was expected to build off the DCEU film Blue Beetle but tell its own story, and had the potential to lead to that film's star, Xolo Maridueña, starring in a DCU film if successful.
 Miguel Puga had been working on the series since early 2024 and was expected to serve as showrunner and director.
 Cristian Martinez was set as writer, with the film's director Ángel Manuel Soto, writer Gareth Dunnet-Alcocer, and producer John Rickard all serving as executive producers.
 Contracts with the main cast were said to be "in flux" but DC Studios had received positive responses when asking the film's cast about returning to reprise their roles.
 Maridueña confirmed in July that he would reprise his role as Blue Beetle in the series, and said in February 2025 that the series was intended to debut in 2026.
+The series was intended to target a young audience, but HBO Max announced in 2025 that it would de-prioritize children's programming in favor of adult and family programming.
+It was unclear whether the series would move forward as a result.
+The following month, Gunn reaffirmed that the series remained in development.

+Creature Commandos season 2

+Creature Commandos was renewed for a second season in December 2024, with Dean Lorey returning as showrunner.
+Production for the second season had begun by June 2025.
+Gunn said the following month that the season would be written by a writers' room rather than by himself.

+This season takes place after the events of Peacemaker season 2.

 Mister Miracle

-The series follows the journey of Scott Free / Mister Miracle, an escape artist and a member of the New Gods, and his warrior wife Big Barda when their home worlds of Apokolips and New Genesis go to war.
+This series follows the journey of Scott Free / Mister Miracle, an escape artist and a member of the New Gods, and his warrior wife Big Barda when their home worlds of Apokolips and New Genesis go to war.

 In June 2025, DC Studios and Warner Bros.
-Animation greenlit an adult animated series adaptation of the 2017–18 Mister Miracle comic book miniseries written by Tom King and illustrated by Mitch Gerads.
+Animation greenlit an adult animated DCU series adaptation of the 2017–18 Mister Miracle comic book miniseries written by Tom King and illustrated by Mitch Gerads.
 King was attached as showrunner and an executive producer, after previously working on a planned New Gods film for the DCEU that was shelved in 2021, while Gerads was working on the animation.
-At the time of the series's announcement, the studios had not yet determined a network for it to be released on.
-The first episode was written by that October.
+At the time of the series's announcement, the studios had not yet determined a network for its release.
+King was nearly finished writing all of the episodes by November 2025.

+Nathan Fillion reprises his role as the Green Lantern Guy Gardner from previous DCU media.

-Untitled Jimmy Olsen series
+Untitled Mister Terrific series

-The series is presented as a true crime docuseries following host Jimmy Olsen and other Daily Planet reporters investigating cases involving supervillains, with Gorilla Grodd as the focus of the first season.

-In July 2025, Gunn was reported to be considering spin-off television series based on supporting characters from Superman, such as Skyler Gisondo's Jimmy Olsen.
-That series was announced in November for HBO Max, with Dan Perrault and Tony Yacenda attached as the writers, executive producers, and showrunners, along with Gisondo reprising his role.
-The series was reportedly titled DC Crime, but Gunn debunked this shortly after.
+In July 2025, Gunn was reported to be considering spin-off television series focused on supporting characters from Superman, such as Edi Gathegi's Michael Holt / Mister Terrific.
+A year later, the Mister Terrific series was revealed to be in active development with Allan Heinberg writing the pilot.